 One of the biggest benefits of using past papers is that you can read the examiners' notes after your attempt to see exactly how an examiner would have responded to your answers.
 You'll see the extent of the detail required to get that top answer, and you can take a really valuable lesson away.

 Tip: Make sure you focus on the most recent papers.
-The UK maths curriculum is changing all the time and it's important that your revision is up-to-date.
+The VCE (and other states') Maths curriculum is changing all the time and it's important that your revision is up-to-date.

 Making links between the concepts you're learning will help you to see the bigger picture of mathematics and therefore potentially use a different approach to a certain type of math problem.

 For instance, why not find out how Pythagoras can be explained using polygons or where Pi comes from.